Nexus-Mods/NexusMods.App/docs/developers/decisions/backend/0016-disk-state-storage.md

 ## Context

-During the life of a loadout, the application needs to track several the state of the disk.
+During the life of a loadout, the application needs to track several states of the disk.
 This data includes roughly the following fields:

 * Game Path - The path of a file, relative to a LocationId